Nasar165/MCS_CORE_SYSTEM/resources/deployment/Docker.md

 #### Altering PostgreSQL Settings (Skip this step if you are running Postgres in a container)

 A few settings have to be altered for the API to function well with docker.
-This is only relevant if you are using posgreSQL outside of docker. if your postgresql is stored in a docker container then check docker documentation on how to connect multiple containers.
+This is only relevant if you are using PostgreSQL outside of docker. if your PostgreSQL is stored in a docker container then check docker documentation on how to connect multiple containers.

 ##### Linux Centos 7

-This section explains how to alter PostgreSQL settings in Linux Centos 7 to function properly with the API when it's runnning in a container.
+This section explains how to alter PostgreSQL settings in Linux Centos 7 to function properly with the API when it's running in a container.

 ###### pg_hba.cong

 ```
-1. login to psql then enter show hba_file;.
+1. login to psql then enter show hba_file;
 2. alter the following values host all all all md5 or (host all all <Client IP> md5)
 3. change ipv4 connection from ident to trust this will
 allow other forms of authentication like username and password.
-4. now restart postgresql for the setting to take effect.
+4. now restart PostgreSQL for the setting to take effect.
 ```

 ###### postgresql.conf